Eyre Crowe: Foreign Office

-Throughout the Foreign Office Documents for the period June 28th - August 4th, 1914, Crowe's footnotes to telegrams and letters, and his memoranda, are often biased without reason and blatantly anti-German and could be argued to be a determining malign influence on Sir Edward Grey.
+Throughout the Foreign Office Documents for the period 28 June to 4 August 1914, Crowe's footnotes to telegrams and letters, and his memoranda, are often biased without reason and blatantly anti-German and could be argued to be a determining malign influence on Sir Edward Grey.
 Detractors of Crowe, for example the historian John Charmley, argue that he was unduly pessimistic about Germany and by making warnings like these was encouraging war.

 During the July Crisis of 1914 Crowe wrote Grey a memorandum: "The argument that there is no written bond binding us to France is strictly correct.
 There is no contractual obligation.
 But the Entente has been made, strengthened, put to the test and celebrated in a manner justifying the belief that a moral bond was being forged ... our duty and our interest will be seen to lie in standing by France ...
 The theory that England cannot engage in a big war means her abdication as an independent state ...
 A balance of power cannot be maintained by a State that is incapable of fighting and consequently carries no weight".
-On July 24 Crowe sent a memo to Grey saying Germany was aiming at a political dictatorship in Europe and was opposed to individual freedom, which was false.
-In a memorandum of July 31 Crowe, putting pressure upon Grey, told him that Britain had a "moral obligation" to its friend (France) across the channel which was "surely undeniable".
+On 24 July Crowe sent a memo to Grey, saying Germany was aiming at a political dictatorship in Europe and was opposed to individual freedom, which was false.
+In a memorandum of 31 July, Crowe, putting pressure upon Grey, told him that Britain had a "moral obligation" to its friend (France) across the channel which was "surely undeniable".

 During the First World War, Crowe served in the Contraband Department, and at the start of the 1919 Paris Peace Conference he was Assistant Under-Secretary of State for Foreign Affairs; in June he was head of the political section of the British Delegation there where he clashed with William Harbutt Dawson, the great English expert on Germany.
 Harold Nicolson's diary entry for 22 January 1919 also records: